Infineon/arduino-core-psoc6/docs/run-tests.rst

 Executing Test Cases Using `make`
 ---------------------------------

-Makefile relies on arduino-cli for compiling, uploading, and monitoring.
+The Makefile relies on arduino-cli for compiling, uploading, and monitoring.
 Unity is included as a library.

-1. Change directories
+1. Change directories:

    ::